Mildred Grossman: Recognition for photography

 She met Dr Martin Luther King in the union offices in 1957 and in support of civil rights she produced reportage on the Little Rock Nine, the first African-American students to attend an integrated school, Little Rock Central High, in Arkansas in September, 1957, as part of the initiative to desegregate Southern schools.
 Subjected to discrimination, harassment, and violence by their white classmates, they became iconic of African-Americans’ struggle for equality.
-Grossman photographed them in the summer of 1958, when they met with union leaders, diplomats, and elected officials honouring their courage and achievements.
+Grossman photographed them in the summer of 1958, when they met with union leaders, diplomats, and elected officials honoring their courage and achievements.
 The New York Hotel Workers’ Union flew the Little Rock Nine students to New York and presented them with the Better Race Relations Award.